iggredible/Learn-Vim/ch27_vimscript_functions.md

 You can also search for functions with pattern with `:function /pattern`, similar to Vim's search navigation (`/pattern`).
 To search for all function containing the phrase "map", run `:function /map`.
 If you use external plugins, Vim will display the functions defined in those plugins.

 If you want to look at where a function originates, you can use the `:verbose` command with the `:function` command.
-To look at where all the functions containing teh word "map" are originated, run:
+To look at where all the functions containing the word "map" are originated, run:

 ```
 :verbose function /map